Criminal Defense

 In Florida, it is possible to get some convictions expunged, or removed, from your record.
 However, only certain convictions can be taken off your record.
 Violent crimes cannot be expunged, which includes any convictions for sexual assault, trafficking, homicide, arson, kidnapping, or assault or battery.

-Where would my trial be in Pinellas County?
+Where will my trial take place in Pinellas County?

 Sixth Judicial Circuit Court